Update: Ryerson University’s readiness plan to welcome international students

 1. Review your account details on RAMSS for the UHIP premium fee.

 2. Connect with ISS, either in person at POD-50A or by email at firstname.lastname@example.org, to verify your UHIP enrollment status or to ask questions about the UHIP premium fee, coverage details, etc.

-3. Register online, external link with Sun Life to access your UHIP e-card or fill out the google formUHIP Inquiry Request Form, external link.
+3. Register online, external link with Sun Life to access your UHIP e-card or fill out the google formUHIP Card Request Form, external link.
 A member of the ISS team will respond within two business days.
 View the Sun Life Webcast - Register Online, external link for step-by-step instructions.